gwleuverink/leuver.ink/source/_posts/host-any-laravel-site-free-on-github-pages.blade.md

 Static site generators solve a real problem, but they all charge the same tax: another tool, another set of docs, another "how did this work again" six months later.
 This approach charges nothing.
 One package, two composer scripts, and everything else was Laravel all along.

-Full Laravel while writing, static HTML while serving, and a hosting bill of exactly zero.
+Full Laravel while writing, static HTML while serving, a hosting bill of exactly zero, and no rewrite waiting for you the day it needs a server.

 Next time you reach for a static site generator (or worse, a VPS) for a five-page marketing site, don't.
 Type `composer publish` and go do something fun instead.